View Samos in Google Maps here

 “The little beach just outside your house at the harbor is also a nice place for a little swim between the old wooden boats anchoring up here.
 And a very good place on windy days”

 Beach life: In Kokkari there is the long city beach that stretches to the west.
 It is quite good and there is a lot of space on parts of it.
 We often prefer the two small coves located at the other end of town.
 From the small harbor follow the harbor promenade, and come through the long passage with all the tavernas.
 When you reach the end, you cross the small bridge along the rocks and are on the first beach. (watch out for the slippery rocks where you walk in water after the bridge) We usually use the next bay 100 meters ahead.
 Here is cozy, not so many people and here is reasonably good to snorkel.
 If there has been no wind and big waves, the water is very clear and clean here.
-Swim out to the rocks all the way to the ocean.
+Swim out to the rocks right out by the sea.
 Here is really nice on both sides, and here tends to be lots of fish.
 If it is windy, there are rarely big waves in this bay.
-There are no sunbeds on these two little beaches (thankfully) —- UPDATE!!!!!
+There are no deck chairs on these two small beaches (thankfully) —- UPDATE !!!!!
 In 2017, tourism has “unfortunately” also occupied this beach, with sun loungers and beach bar.
 Therefore, of course, there are now more people in this lovely bay than before.
 New UPDATE in 2022: The beach bar has been removed again as it was apparently illegally built.
 However, the beach is still plastered with parasols and sunbeds.
 But still a nice place, although a bit of the natural atmosphere from the past is gone.

 The small beach / harbor with all the fishing boats, is also a nice place for a little swim between the old wooden boats that are anchored up here.
 See picture below.